muhme/joomla-branches-tester/PHP 8.4 – README.md

 ### Switch PHP Version

-The Joomla Docker images are available in various PHP versions, from PHP 7.4 to PHP 8.3.
+You can choose the PHP version from 7.4 to 8.4 and you should choose a PHP version supported by your Joomla version.
+You can use `highest` PHP version available for a Joomla version.
+For example PHP 8.4 for Joomla 5.3.
-To check which PHP versions are available, use [scripts/versions](#versions) with the Joomla version as an argument:
+To check which PHP versions are available use `help` argument:
 ```
-scripts/versions 53
+scripts/php help
 ```

 You can switch the PHP version for all installed Joomla instances:
 ```
-scripts/php php8.3
+scripts/php highest
 ```
 Or specify the desired Joomla instances:
 ```
-scripts/php 44 51 php8.1
+scripts/php 54 60 php8.4
 ```

-👉 There are no Docker images for Joomla 5.4 and Joomla 6.0 available (as of early May 2025).
-   Instead, the Joomla 5.3 image is being used.
-   This should not cause any issues, as the source code for 5.4 and 6.0 is pulled from the respective GitHub branches and installed over the existing version.

 ### Grafting a Joomla Package